jpilet/anemomind/README.md

   *  The web server is [there](https://github.com/jpilet/anemomind/tree/master/src/server)
   *  The angular js web client code is [here for anemolab](https://github.com/jpilet/anemomind/tree/master/www2/client) and [there for Regatta Polar](https://github.com/jpilet/anemomind/tree/master/www2/esalab).
   *  The iOS app is not is this repo.
-I will publish its code soon.
+The code will be published soon.

-You can also contact me at julien@anemomind.com and send questions.
+You can contact me at julien@anemomind.com and send questions.

 # Running with docker-compose